The Gypsy

 This wasn’t smoke that lingered.

-It was hunger.
+It was addiction.

 I was being fed on.